VHA National Center for Patient Safety

 Response from Philips Respironics: "Our testing has shown that the use of ozone cleaners can accelerate the breakdown of the foam.
-The more we know about these devices the more research we can do.
-It has no bearing on the warranty."
+The more we know about these devices the more research we can do."

 How should I clean my CPAP or BiPAP device?

 Only clean your device according to the manufacturer’s recommendations.
 Using ozone or ultraviolet light cleaners may contribute to breakdown of the sound reduction foam.

 Does this recall only impact devices purchased by VA?